Rooster Teeth: Sexual harassment accusations

-Vic Mignogna

-In February 2019 Rooster Teeth cut all ties with actor Vic Mignogna due to accusations of sexual harassment.

-Adam Kovic and Ryan Haywood
+In February 2019, Rooster Teeth announced that they had ended all associations with voice actor Vic Mignogna and removed him from the RWBY cast.
+Although there were several allegations of inappropriate behavior, no charges were filed against him and Mignogna denied allegations of criminal misconduct.
+Mignogna pursued defamation lawsuits after the accusations were made against him, and although he lost appeals and was ordered to pay legal fees, the civil rulings only determined whether the statements were defamatory.

 In October 2020, Achievement Hunter's Ryan Haywood and Funhaus co-founder Adam Kovic were both involved in scandals involving their leaked nudes; Kovic parted ways with the company.
 Days later, multiple allegations of grooming underage fans came out against Haywood, and he was subsequently fired.
-In January 2022, Julie Parkinson, one of Ryan Haywood's victims filed a lawsuit against him and Rooster Teeth.

 Toxic work culture accusations

-Animation and crunch culture

 In June 2019, dozens of anonymous reviews from Glassdoor gained exposure, highlighting a negative crunch culture of long and unpaid hours, poor management, and over-reliance on temporary employees at Rooster Teeth Animation.
 Gray Haddock, Rooster Teeth's Head of Animation, stepped down two days after the allegations.

-Bigotry and harassment

-Former Achievement Hunter host Mica Burton departed the company in April 2018.
-During her time there she experienced much sexist, racist discriminatory abuse by the audience leading to her departure.
-During the 2020 George Floyd protests, Burton stated that a larger reason for her leaving was because of the company's response to this abuse, following this a host of personalities at the company apologized for the incidents.